 Trans Canada Trail

-Let us start with the Trans Canada Trail, Canada (14,912 miles) that blows its competition out of the water, stretching along for almost 15,000 miles.
-This hiking trail is 86% complete (12,000 miles) as of May 2016.
+Let us start with Canada's Trans Canada or Great Trail.
+At 14,912 miles (24,000 km), the trails blows its competition out of the water.
 It is comprised of about 400 interconnected communities that maintain its own connected trails.
-The trail begins at St. John’s as the Grand Concourse Trail and ends as the Wreckhouse Trail in New Foundland.
+The trail stretches from the Atlantic Ocean at the trailhead in St. John's, Newfoundland and Labrador to the Pacific Ocean in Victoria, British Columbia and the Arctic Ocean in Tuktoyaktuk, Northwest Territories.
 Outdoor activities include biking, horseback riding, skiing, and canoeing.

-Second is Sentiero Italia, Italy (3,700 miles).
+Seventh in the world but the longest outside North America is the Sentiero Italia in Italy.
 It begins in Trieste and ends in St. Teresa Gallura in Sardinia.
 The hike goes through the Alpine Arc and the Apennine mountain range.
 It winds thru the Italian coastline, vineyards, and ancient ruins to snow-capped mountains.

 Hokkaido Nature Trail

-Third is Hokkaido Nature Trail, Japan (2,849 miles).
+Hokkaido Nature Trail (2,849 miles) is the longest trail in Japan and the ninth longest in the world.
 It offers a moderate walking and backpacking trek.
 Mountainous and volcanic scenery with cool summer temperature in the island of Hokkaido.

 Trails may be for day hikes, weekend hikes, snow hikes, and cross-country hikes that take months or longer to accomplish.
 Getting there is half the fun as hikers encounter waterfalls, tarns, glaciers, mountains, wildlife, montane forests, lakes, and even lost civilizations.
 Some hikers prefer solitude while others love hiking with friends and the camaraderie that it offers.
 Hiking the world not only offers more opportunities to connect and experience different cultures and foreign scenery but also gives a different perspective to the hiker.
 Solitude, camaraderie, and a new outlook of life maybe the effects of hiking the world.